The Gist: Why having kids is better for YOU.

 A review of Selfish Reasons To Have More Kids by Bryan Caplan.

-My last article discussed why having more kids is good for America.
+Our last correspondence discussed why having more kids is good for America.

 This article discusses why having more kids is good for you.